Introduction

 Outcomes and Next Steps

-- Streaming Processes with Kafka
+- Real-Time Data with Kafka